 It’s important to remember that perinatal anxiety and depression are mental health disorders.

 Try not to take any out of character behaviour personally.
-We also encourage you to look after your own physical, mental and emotional wellbeing, to ensure you’re in the best possible position to care for your partner and family during a challenging time.
+We also encourage you to look after your own physical, mental and emotional wellbeing.
+This ensures you’re in the best possible position to care for your partner and family during a challenging time.

 Lots of parents feel uncertain about who they can talk to about what their partner is going through.
 We still have a long way to go to accepting mental health in the same way we deal with physical health.
 It’s a good idea to check in with your partner about how they feel about you telling other people.